 A quicker and hence cheaper option is to divide the priority mapping areas up into small reaches and visually classify each reach regarding the level of infestation of high risk species and their impacts on the waterway environment.
 This approach does not result in all Willow populations being geospatially referenced, but still allows sufficient information to plan where resources should be directed.
-It is likely that to undertake survey of this nature will cost in the order of \$15,000 for A1.1 and for A1.2 around \$20,000.
+This approach should be based on the agreed WoNS classification level of infestation.
+It is likely that to undertake survey of this nature will cost in the order of \$15,000 for A1.1 2, and for A1.2 around \$20,000.

-8.4 Research and Education
+7.4 Research and Education